 For counseling students in training, including practicum students and counseling interns, all original counseling records must always remain the property of the agency with whom the student in training is contracted.
 Students may not be permitted to remove original client records from the premises of the agency.
 For the purposes of student training, only copies of client records, with both agency and client authorization, may be transported by the student to supervision-both individual and group, on and off-campus.
 The identifying information of clients should be removed or altered to protect client confidentiality in any manner that is reasonably possible.
-Further, copies of any recordings (video and/or audio) of counseling sessions must be protected in a HIPAA compliant manner, including recording, storage, and playback.
-Students are provided a HIPAA compliant Zoom license and OneDrive account for clinical recordings and document storage.
+Further, copies of any recordings (video and/or audio) of counseling sessions must be protected in a HIPAA compliant manner, including storage on a secure encrypted device and transported in a locked bag.
 All copies of records, whether on paper or electronic, should be completely destroyed as soon as possible and within the timeframe specified in the authorization from the client.